 \subsection{Practical Implementation}

 Since our main application is in training and fine-tuning LLMs, we implement \methodname{} on top of AdamW~\cite{loshchilov2018adamw}.
-In contrast to LOTION~\cite{kwun2025lotion}, we focus on the \emph{decoupled} update rule and keep the correction term outside the preconditioning path (Alg.~\ref{alg:cage-adamw}), which we have found to work better in practice for this application.
+In contrast to LOTION~\cite{kwun2025lotion}, we focus on the \emph{decoupled} update rule and keep the correction term outside the preconditioning path (Alg.~\ref{alg:cage-adamw}).
+We use this choice in most experiments, as we have found it to work better in practice.
 The base optimizer AdamW processes the mini-batch gradients $g_t$ obtained from STE, and the \methodname{} correction acts as a lightweight, elementwise post-step on the parameters.
 This decoupling has multiple practical advantages: (1) it preserves the optimizer's well-understood behavior, (2) it keeps the Pareto stationarity direction $x-Q(x)$ from being distorted by preconditioning, which empirically stabilizes training in low-bit regimes, and (3) it avoids numerical errors by decoupling terms with different behavior.

 \paragraph{Decoupled update.} Given current set of parameters $x_t$ and STE gradient estimator $g_t$ through backpropagation, AdamW performs

 with additional decoupled weight decay regularization in the form of $x_t \leftarrow (1-\alpha\omega)x_t$.\footnote{We use the common formulation where weight decay is applied before the Adam step; other equivalent placements are fine so long as decay is not mixed into $g_t$.} The \methodname{} correction term then pushes the parameters toward the quantized support via the instantaneous quantization error: